DataDog/hiring-engineers/answers.md

 ![install agent](https://raw.githubusercontent.com/bmcilhenny/hiring-engineers/master/images/host_map_tags.png)

 Next step was to install a database on my machine and run the corresponding integration for the datadog agent.
-I decided to use postgresql for Linux Ubuntu, so I ran the command `sudo apt-get install postgresql` courtesy of the postgres docs (http://postgresguide.com/setup/install.html).
+I decided to use postgres for Linux Ubuntu, so I ran the command `sudo apt-get install postgres` courtesy of the postgres docs (http://postgresguide.com/setup/install.html).

 According to the docs, this installation procedure created a user account called postgres that is associated with the default Postgres role.
 In order to use Postgres, we can log into that account.
 So I switched over to the postgres account on your server by typing `sudo -i -u postgres`, then I navigated over to the datadog integrations tab, found postgres, clicked on it, then clicked on the configuration tab and followed the prompts.